NormalNed/panda3d/README.md

 more details.

 # 🔨 Building
 Below you will find anything you need to know.
-If you want to download a build you can do it via CurseForge.

 ## 💻 Windows